 We have initiated a sharing of best practices among workstream members and the development of education and training materials to share these practices.
+Watch a video overview of this initiative.
 What sets this initiative apart from other education and training programs regarding new approach methodologies (NAMs) is that we are focusing on how the information is used to make robust consumer safety decisions; our program is meant to complement programs that focus on how to perform NAMs to generate information.

 Training topics are tiered with respect to audience, from general, high-level overviews for broader audiences to more specific and detailed insights for targeted audiences.
 The approach builds upon the 2018 ICCR publication ‘Principles underpinning the use of new methodologies in the risk assessment of cosmetic ingredients’ and follows the SEURAT1 workflow.

 Because the decision process depends on the nature and use of the substance, as well as the question being asked, each process is unique to the situation, yet is made up of common elements.
 Our program design is organized into basic decision elements, or modules, that are they tailored for specific situations.

 - Problem formulation (includes hypothesis generation)

 - Exposure based waiving

 - Internal exposure (PBPK, IVIVE)

 - In vitro assay synthesis (includes integrated strategies, defined approaches)